 How long should a piece of home learning take?

 The expected length for home learning will be indicated on Class Charts.
-Our rough guideline is approximately 30minutes per subject in years 7 to 9, then 45-‐60 minutes in years 10 and 11.
-Activities will vary in length depending on the nature of the task, however students in year 7 should not be routinely receiving homework tasks which take much longer than this.
+Our rough guideline is a minimum of 30 minutes per subject in years 7 to 9, then 45-60 minutes in years 10 and 11.
+Activities will vary in length depending on the nature of the task.

 Do all subjects set home learning on a weekly basis?